 For searches where the client does not supply a status parameter, an implementation’s business rules may override the FHIR RESTful search expectations and require a status parameter to be provided.
 These systems are allowed to reject such requests as follows:

-• SHALL return an http 404 status
+- SHALL return an http

-• SHALL return an [OperationOutcome] specifying that status(es) must be present.
+status - SHALL return an [OperationOutcome] specifying that status(es) must be present.

-• SHALL NOT restrict search results ( i.e. apply ‘hidden’ filters) when a client includes status parameters in the query.
+- SHALL NOT restrict search results ( i.e. apply ‘hidden’ filters) when a client includes status parameters in the query.

-• Follow the deleted data guidance above.
+. - Follow the deleted data guidance above.

-• If a system doesn’t support a specific status that is queried, search results SHOULD return an http 200 status with search bundle containing resources matching the search criteria and an OperationOutcome warning the client which status value is not supported.
+status with search bundle containing resources matching the search criteria and an OperationOutcome warning the client which status value is not supported.- For example, in a query enumerating all the

 Storyboard for this example